-Using the various techniques on the website before your driving lessons will ensure that you are not starting with high levels of stress before your lesson.
-Learning breathing exercises that you can use in the car means that when it is safe to do so you can pause, activate your soothing system (see last weeks blog) so that you are ready to resume, staying in the stretch zone of learning.
+Using the various stress management techniques on the website before your driving lessons will ensure that you are not starting with high levels of stress before your lesson.
+Learning breathing exercises that you can use in the car means that when it is safe to do so you can pause, activate your soothing system (see the article on emotional systems) so that you are ready to resume, staying in the stretch zone of learning.

 Find out more about the stress management solutions included in our subscription packages for learner drivers and group subscriptions for driving instructors.